Amílcar Cabral: Early life and education

 Portrait of Amilcar Cabral in 1948, aged 23.

 Amílcar Lopes Cabral was born on 12 September 1924.
 He was born in the town of Bafatá, Portuguese Guinea (located in modern-day Guinea-Bissau) to Cape Verdean parents, Juvenal António Lopes da Costa Cabral and Iva Pinhel Évora, both hailing from Santiago.
 His father came from a wealthy land-owning family.
 His mother was a shop owner and hotel worker who worked hard to support her family, especially after she separated from Amílcar's father by 1929.
-Her family was not well off, and sources conflict as to wherever she only completed primary education, or no education at all.
+Her family was not well off, and sources conflict as to whether she only completed primary education, or had no education at all.

 Amílcar Cabral was educated at Liceu Secondary School Gil Eanes in the town of Mindelo, Cape Verde.
 He was later educated at the Instituto Superior de Agronomia in Lisbon, Portugal.
-While an agronomy student in Lisbon, he founded student movements dedicated to opposing the ruling dictatorship of Portugal and promoting the cause of independence for the Portuguese colonies in Africa.
+While an agronomy student in Lisbon, he founded the Centro do Estudos Africanos (Centre for African Studies).
+Under the Estado Novo labour unions and associations were banned but sports or cultural organizations were permitted.
+The Centre used cultural activities, and the presence of non-political members, as cover for dissident political activity.
+He also took part in student movements dedicated to opposing the ruling dictatorship of Portugal and promoting the cause of independence for the Portuguese colonies in Africa.